Looking for a fun and useful craft? These felt piggy banks are so easy to make with cheap craft felt that won’t break the (piggy) bank!

 If you have a cutting machine that can handle felt, like the Cricut Maker, this project is going to take no time at all.
 I used a gray piece of felt to show how to make these guys.
 But for all of my little banks that are colorful, they were cut out of scraps.
 I just LOVE using scraps from other craft projects because that means they’re practically free to make.
 Huzzah!

 But if you don’t have a fancy cutting machine and don’t want one, you can easily cut these little piggy banks out by hand.
 In fact, that’s how I initially created these cute little guys way back in June of 2014.
 I can hardly believe that these little felt piggy banks were first shared here on the blog almost SIX years ago.
-Crazy :) If you want more information on making these without the machine be sure to hit up that post.
-(The original post also includes how to reinforce the coin slot with a stitch if cutting by hand).
+Crazy :)

+Newsletter subscribers get this and other files at Dream a Little Bigger for free.
+(Yay!)
 Not a member?
 Signing up is easy and costs nothing.
 Enter your information in the form below below to join our growing community of makers.
-You’ll get this a ZIP file with an SVG and other cut files emailed to you.
+You’ll get this freebie emailed to you.
 As a member you’ll also get post updates, tips and tricks, craft & DIY inspiration, and more sent right to your email a few times a week.
+Questions or download issues?

 Here are a few other posts that might be helpful when working up this project, too: